zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 If you can force your heart and nerve and sinew
 To serve your turn long after they are gone,
 And so hold on when there is nothing in you
-Except the Will which says to them: ‘Hold on!’
+Except the Will which says to them: ‘Hold on!'

 If you can talk with crowds and keep your virtue,
 Or walk with Kings—nor lose the common touch,
 If neither foes nor loving friends can hurt you,
 If all men count with you, but none too much;
 If you can fill the unforgiving minute
-With sixty seconds’ worth of distance run,
+With sixty seconds' worth of distance run,
-Yours is the Earth and everything that’s in it, And—which is more—you’ll be a Man, my son!
+Yours is the Earth and everything that's in it, And—which is more—you'll be a Man, my son!
 ```

 Restart hugo server then navigate to `http://localhost:1313/if-by-rudyard-kipling/` to see the blog post.